klaytn/klaytn-docs/docs/getting-started/hardhat/hardhat.md

 npx hardhat node --fork https://archive-en.cypress.klaytn.net
 ```
-You can also configure `hardhat.config.ts` - Hardhat Network to always do this:
+You can also configure `hardhat.config.js` - Hardhat Network to always do this:

 ```
 networks: {